aridjayarecipes/cutesrecipes.web.app/content/post/2201-recipe-of-any-night-of-the-week-stuffed-pumpkin.md

 - "Soak almonds and walnuts in water for a few hours (or overnight)to loosen skin and soften.
 Then remove skins.
 Rinse.
 Leave almonds whole.
 Rough chop walnuts."
 - "Gather ingredients, dice apricots, preheat oven to 300°"
 - "Make 8 servings rice per package instructions."
-- "Once cooked add 1/2stick butter, s&amp;p to taste and mix together.
+- "Once cooked add 1/2stick butter, s&p to taste and mix together.
 Fluff with fork to keep light."
 - "Cut a large top and scoop out pumpkin guts very well.
-Wash &amp; pat dry.
+Wash & pat dry.
 Coat the inside walls with honey."
 - "Combine rice with fruit and nuts in a large bowl.
 Take care to add enough fruit and nuts to get a little of each per bite but dont overpower the amount of rice in the mixture."
 - "Put mixture in pumpkin.
 Dont fill to top.
 Leave an inch or 2."
 - "Bake at 300° with pumpkin top on for at least 2 hrs.
 Use a pan or sheet pan to move it.
 Pumpkins done when a toothpick slides in easy and is tender"